ericcurtin/asahi-centosstream-builder/README.md

 Builds a minimal CentOS Stream 9 image to run on Apple M1 systems.
 Kudos to Leif Liddy and Asahi community for helping make this happen.

+This is completely unofficial and on a best-effort basis.
+It's for personal usage, but if you'd like to use it and contribute great.

 ## package install for building images

 ```dnf install mkosi arch-install-scripts systemd-container zip qemu-user-static```